emylonas/mat-med/_gardens/girolamo.md

 ### Description

-This was the garden of the Girolamo family...
+This was the garden ...

 ### Herbs